Webinars were first launched in the 1990s.

 Social connection is so integral to experience, that it can leave a gaping hole if missing.
 Webinars were creating this gaping hole.
 They work for situations that require minimal bi-directional conversation.
 But using it to replace events means nurturing a superficial human connection.

 With the right engagement features, a virtual event can be set up to mimic real-world experiences.
-As an example, Hubilo’s engagement platform provides options to have a main stage for the event, sponsored booths, networking lounges, meetings, and personalized rooms.
+As an example, Hubilo’s hybrid event platform provides options to have a main stage for the event, sponsored booths, networking lounges, meetings, and personalized rooms.
 These features not only raise the engagement levels but also result in valuable outcomes.
 With this preamble set, the shift towards a hybrid model doesn’t seem far away.
 The impact of communication channels will diminish as long as people are able to communicate with one another, have meaningful conversations, and benefit from these interactions.

 Scaling up the event is easier & requires less money